 - Students organize, plan, and execute a local football tournament with entry proceeds going to local food banks.

 - Referee a number of local football matches.

-- Set up a special needs camp for students with learning disabilities at your school.
-This could involve competitions, games, or learning activities.
+- Set up an after-school sports activity for younger students at your school.
+This could involve competitions, games, or just training for that particular sport.